On wood and yellow-necked mice

 Seventy years of genetic variation in a population of Apodemus flavicolis in Białowieża forest

 Due its wide range and large population size, Apodemus has been a popular ecological model organism since a long time before the advent of modern sequencing methods.
 Many museums and field stations have amassed collections of Apodemus samples, which are a large and largely untapped resource of genetic history of these species.
 The challenge in accessing this information is degradation of DNA, making it difficult to obtain a set of orthologous loci from multiple individuals.
-We are initiating a project to modify existing DNA pull-down methods to extract orthologous loci from even highly degraded DNA and use it in RAD-seq genotyping.
+We have recently been funded by NERC NBAF to develop and/or modify existing DNA pull-down methods to extract orthologous loci from even highly degraded DNA and use it in RAD-seq genotyping.
 On this project, we are collaborating with MRI PAS, thanks to whom we have access to an extensive collection of Apodemus samples dating back to the second World War and with prof. Nadir Alvarez from the Natural History Museum of Geneva in Switzerland, who previously developed RAD-seq pull-down techniques to be used in insects and plants.
 We hope that these methods will enable spatial and temporal comparisons of genetic diversity in Apodemus as well.

 We expect that all the fundamental work described above will inform and direct our further high-resolution studies on adaptations, the main interest of BrykLab.